-The CCS is responsible for monitoring implementation of the PCP on an ongoing basis through telephone, e-mail, and face-to-face contacts.
-The CCS monitors that the services and supports meet the individual's health and safety needs.
-In addition, when a change in health status occurs, the CCS facilitates the evaluation the participant's of service needs to address the change, if appropriate.
-The CCS also monitors that services are delivered in the manner described in the PCP, and that the individual's goals, needs, and preferences, as identified in the PCP, are being addressed and met.
+The CCS is responsible for monitoring implementation of the PCP on an ongoing basis and, at a minimum, quarterly basis through telephone, e-mail, and face-to-face contacts.
+The CCS monitors that the services and supports meet the participant's individual's health and safety needs.
+In addition, when a change in health status occurs, the CCS facilitates the evaluation of the participant's service needs to address the change, if appropriate.
+The CCS also monitors that services are delivered in the manner described in the PCP, and that the participant's individual's outcomes, needs, and preferences, as identified in the PCP, are being addressed and met during their quarterly reviews and on an annual basis.